YitzhakMizrahi/techscry/README.md

 - 🔎 **Video Discovery**: Scrapes RSS feeds of relevant YouTube channels
 - 📝 **Transcription & Summarization**: Pulls transcripts and summarizes with OpenAI
 - 📊 **Smart Scoring**: Uses GPT-3.5/4 to determine if a video is relevant to each user
-- 📬 **Digest System**: Queues relevant summaries into user-specific digests
+- 📥 **Digest Queue**: Collects top-scored videos for later delivery
 - 📧 **Email Notifications**: Sends digest or instant alerts to each user
+- 🧠 **Summary Caching**: Caches summaries to avoid duplicate LLM usage
-- 👥 **Multi-User Support**: Each user has isolated preferences and digest queues
+- 👥 **Multi-User Support**: Each user has isolated preferences and state files
+- ⚙️ **Cool-down & Notification Control**: Configurable per-user notification frequency

 ---